-“A 3-wire synchronous clock system is difficult and costly to expand.
-We had to look at the short and long-term investment and the total cost of ownership.
-Before we bought our wireless system, Daylight Saving Time changes were manual for us.
-In the fall, we would turn off the master clock and clocks for an hour and in the spring we had to re-set the entire clock system and sit and wait for the clocks to correct.
+RMC chose the SiteSync IQ® wireless clock for its expansion.
+“Before the American Time wireless clock system, daylight saving time changes were manual for us,” explained Adcock.
+“In the fall, we would turn off the master clock and clocks for an hour.
+In the spring, we had to re-set the entire clock system and sit and wait for the clocks to correct.
 We chose wireless clocks because you can hang them anywhere and DST changes are automatic.
-The cost of batteries is much cheaper than the labor it takes to reset all the clocks,” explains Information Systems Technician, Cliff Adcock.
+The cost of batteries is much cheaper than the labor it takes to reset all the clocks.”

 Accurate time coordination is critical at RMC.
-Medicare, Medicaid and insurance companies require accurate time stamps on treatments, tests and admissions.
+Medicare, Medicaid and insurance companies require accurate time stamps on treatments, tests, and admissions.
 “The patient record must reflect a true representation of the actual time.
 It can’t look like it takes 15 minutes to walk down the hall from admissions to Obstetrics.
 Time has to be as accurate and consistent from one area to another as possible,” according to Adcock.

-Adcock and the Information Systems team counts on the clock experts at American Time to answer their questions.
+Adcock and the Information Systems team count on the clock experts at American Time to answer their questions.
 “Everyone we’ve talked to has been very knowledgeable.
 I don’t want to spend my time reading a manual.
 I like to get someone on the phone and they walk me through the issue.
 I really appreciate the support from a live person who knows what they’re talking about.”